Creating a Web Application with Spring Boot with JSP

 }

-Simple login page with userid and password form fields.
-If error message is populated into model, ${errorMessage} will show the authentication failure error message.
+If an error message is set in the model, ${errorMessage} will display the authentication failure message.

 <head>